 The Association's governing documents require the Association to accumulate funds for future major repairs and replacements, unless otherwise decided by the voting membership.
 The Association has adopted a program to accumulate funds for future major repairs and replacements through regular assessments.
-The Association uses the cash flow method of funding the Replacement Fund, which pools the reserve components.
+The Association uses the straight-line (i.e. component) method of funding the replacement fund components.